ozfortress/ozfortress_docs/docs/rules/ultiduo.md

 Tactical pauses are allowed but contribute to the pause limits described above.
 They should not be used to disrupt ongoing plays.

 ### 3.3.
 Pause Command
-To pause a match, teams must open their console and send the command: pause.
+To pause a match, teams must open their console and send the command: ``pause``.
 The same command can be sent to unpause the match.

 ### 3.4.
 Repause Command
-To allow a player to rejoin the server during a pause, use the command: repause.
+To allow a player to rejoin the server during a pause, use the command: ``repause``.
 No warning is required to use the repause command.

 ### 3.5.
-Abuse of Pause function
+Abuse of the Pause function
-If there are any complications or a team is breaching any of the pause rules, a tournament administration must be contacted **immediately.**
+If there are any complications or a team is breaching any of the pause rules, a tournament administrator must be contacted **immediately.**

 ## 4. Player Eligibility
 ### 4.1.
 Ping Requirements //make this not 3 to avoid crossing over with global ruleset numbering conflictions
  Ultiduo will not follow our Global Ruleset Ping or Out of Region rules.
-Out-of-Region Players intending to join a roster, or play as a mercenary, must meet the in-game ping limit of 120.
-If you are unsure whether you meet this requirement, prior to the tournament starting, you should contact a League Administrator to undergo a ping check.
+Out-of-Region Players intending to join a roster, or play as a mercenary, must meet the in-game ping limit of 150.
+If you are unsure whether you meet this requirement, prior to the tournament starting you should contact a League Administrator to undergo a ping check.
 It is the responsibility of Out-of-Region Players to ensure that they satisfy this ping limit before the beginning of the tournament.

  # **FAQ**